 5.3 The Board has approved a Code of Conduct for Directors.
 The Board has also approved the Code of Ethics for Executive Management and members of staff of the Bank.
 In addition, the Bank has adopted a separate gifts policy to govern the receipt and acceptance of gifts by members of staff and the appropriate declaration of any gifts received.
 ‘A separate Whistle Blowing Policy’ covering Directors and all the staff of the bank is adopted’.
 The Code of Conduct binds signatories to the highest standard of professionalism and due diligence in discharging their duties.
 The Codes outline areas of conflict of interest, confidentiality and responsibilities of the signatories.

 5.4 A Director shall declare to the Board any personal interest, whether direct or indirect (of ‘connected persons’), he may have in matters brought before the Board.
-This declaration shall be recorded in the minutes and the interested Director shall not participate in the debates or voting on the resolutions to be adopted in this respect.
+This declaration shall be recorded in the minutes and the interested Director shall leave the meeting room during the debates or voting on the resolutions to be adopted in this respect and if the issue is sent by circulation the concerned Director shall abstain from voting on the subject.

 5.5 Any decisions to enter into transactions, under which Bank’s Directors would have conflicts of interest that are material, shall be formally and unanimously approved by the full Board.
 Directors must inform the entire Board of (potential) conflicts of interest in their activities with, and commitments to other organizations as they arise and leave the meeting room during the time of discussing those subjects and if the issue is sent by circulation the concerned member shall abstain from voting on the subject.
 This disclosure must include all material facts in the case of a contract or transaction involving the Director.